Illinois Consumer Fraud Act - ICFA Attorney

 Receive compensation for violations

-In Illinois, businesses cannot lie to you to make a sale.
-The Illinois Consumer Fraud and Deceptive Business Practices Act (ICFA) is one of the strongest consumer protection laws in the country.
+In Illinois, a business cannot lie to trick you into a sale.
+The Illinois Consumer Fraud and Deceptive Business Practices Act (ICFA) is a powerful law that exists to protect you.

 You don't have to face them alone.
 Hyslip Legal fights for Illinois consumers to recover their money and hold bad businesses accountable.
 The ICFA allows you to recover your actual damages, punitive damages, and your attorney's fees.